-Jan has thirty six years of experience in the horticultural industry and is in her twenty-sixth year as owner and operator of Cityscapes Plant Care Inc, the largest interior and exterior landscape company in the New England area.
+Jan has thirty eight years of experience in the horticultural industry and is in her twenty-ninth year as owner and operator of Cityscapes Plant Care Inc, the largest interior and exterior landscape company in the New England area.
 Jan has a degree in landscape design and horticultural technology from the University of New Hampshire and is also a registered provider for the AIA-CES (American Institute of Architects Continuing Education System) and BOMI, (Building Owners Managers Institute) offering educational credits and programs to the architectural industry and commercial property professionals.

 She is a very active member in her local BOMA Boston chapter.
 Cityscapes received BOMA Boston’s Prestigious “Affiliate Company of the Year Award” in 2008 and Jan also received BOMA Boston’s “Affiliate Member of the Year Award in 2010.

-Jan is also very active in charity work for several non-profits companies in the Boston area; such as the Pine Street Inn, American Cancer Society’s Hope Lodge, Friends of the Elderly and Home for Little Wanderer’s to name a few.
+Jan is also very active in charity work for several non-profits in the Boston area; the Pine Street Inn, American Cancer Society’s Hope Lodge, Friends of the Elderly and Home for Little Wanderer’s to name a few.
 She started a “Future Gardeners of America” group hosting classes for local daycare and elementary school children to get their hands dirty in her greenhouses located in the heart of the city.
-She has built a Living wall made of edibles with the CambridgePort School and Timilty Middle school students showing them the importance of fresh vegetables in their daily diet.
-The Middle school wall showcased at a breakfast, for the Mayor to help attain grants for the school to become more ”Green”.
+She has built a living wall made of edibles with the CambridgePort School and Timilty Middle school students showing them the importance of fresh vegetables in their daily diet.
+The Middle school wall showcased at a breakfast for the Mayor to help attain grants for the school to become more ”Green”.

 She is Chairman of her local PTO’s newly formed “Go Green Team” leading North Pembroke Elementary to form new green initiatives and also creating a program to clean-up their courtyard; transforming it into an outdoor learning classroom.
-She has worked with Citysprouts to start a program in that school which utilizes the outdoor environment to teach the children skills in math, science and art.
+She has worked with Citysprouts to start a program in their school that utilizes the outdoor environment to teach children skills in math, science and art.
 Jan has set up Pot-a Plant for several years at the Special Olympics at Harvard Stadium.
 Over 500 plants are potted up and taken home by the athletes.
 It is a truly special event and every year the athletes come back and tell the Cityscapes team how their plant is growing.
 The mission is to create a horticultural therapy moment that enhances the Special Olympics experience for participating athletes via caring volunteers, feeling soil and repotting a plant to take home and nurture.

 Recently Jan became involved in Strength to Serve with Reebok to completely transform the landscape for the Brookview House in Dorchester, a homeless shelter for women and children.